 First of all, fasting has been around for a long time.
 However, in many cases “involuntary starvation” might have been a more accurate term (even in the modern world, alas).
 The challenges of finding food has historically been a natural deterrent to over-eating.

-This is actually a cornerstone of the Mediterranean Diet; in a geographic area where they grew nutritionally dense food, but cultivating and gathering the food was hard work, so the quantity of food was typically scarce.
+This is actually a cornerstone of the Mediterranean Diet.
+In a geographic area where they grew nutritionally dense food, but cultivating and gathering the food was hard work, the quantity of food was typically scarce.

 Not so anymore.
 In economically developed countries, over-abundance is a much bigger problem than scarcity.
 We hardly need reminding that obesity and diet-related pathologies are the number one cause of death in the developed world.
 Heart disease, diabetes, and even most cancers can be traced to unhealthy lifestyle choices.
 In other words, they are all preventable, to a large degree, by controlling our diets.

 Yet, we are told time and time again that “diets” don’t work.

 In Fact, Diets Don’t Work.
 But Fasting Does.

 There is one dietary model, proven again and again, to prolong lifespan in a variety of laboratory animals: severe caloric restriction.
 The results have been nothing short of miraculous.
 Reduce the daily caloric intake by 1/3 and your prolong the life span of the test subject by 1/3; the math is actually that precise.
 Further, many researchers believe it offers the single strongest link between diet and cancer prevention.
 (Cancer prevention.
 It is not, however, a “cure” for cancer all by itself.)